Front Wheel Drive: CV Joints

 A typical FWD axle consists of a half shaft with an inner joint, an outer joint, and possibly a torsional damper in the center.
 The most common failure of this type of axle is a worn or damaged outer or (CV) constant velocity joint.

-Most often the entire axle is replaced if it's worn or damaged.
+Most often, the entire axle is replaced if it's worn or damaged.
 Water contamination will ruin a CV joint.
-Most are serviceable though by removing the boot's clamp, pulling the boot away, and then removing a snap ring or a circle clip from the shaft.
-Then carefully tapping on the outside of outer bearing race with a soft hammer.
-After cleaning the parts which include 6 ball bearings, the inner bearing race, a bearing cage and the outer bearing race, carefully inspect these parts for damage and wear.
+Most are serviceable by removing the boot's clamp, pulling the boot away, and then removing a snap ring or a circle clip from the shaft.
+Then carefully tapping on the outside of the outer bearing race with a soft hammer.
+After cleaning the parts, which include 6 ball bearings, the inner bearing race, a bearing cage, and the outer bearing race, carefully inspect these parts for damage and wear.
 When rebuilding this joint, always pack this bearing cage completely with the grease supplied in the kit, and then fasten the boot tightly.